vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     * publicFQDN
     * publicSSH

     The Azure resources required for this lab are now available.
+You will record the public IP address for your gateway device later in this lab.

     > **Note**: In addition to provisioning the VM and IoT Edge, the Azure Resource Manager template also configured the firewall rules for inbound traffic and created the child device.